Dubbbbb/dubbbbb/README.md

 # WEB-Developer

 ## About me
 1.5 years of experience with python (including training).
 Of these, about 6 months with Django, then switched to a Bottle due to a working project.
 I have enough experience with charts and big data.
 I also worked a lot with the API.
-Basic knowledge of JavaScript and Docker.
+Basic knowledge of Linux and Docker.
 In terms of soft skills, i am fast-learning and fast-paced, as well as self-sufficient.
 I will be glad to work in an interesting project and any curious acquaintances

 ### Languages and Tools
 ![Python](https://img.shields.io/badge/Python-696969?style=for-the-badge&logo=Python&logoColor=FF0000)